Assistive Technology for the Blind

 One of my favorite things about my job is to hear about a problem or a need and to find the right tool that can fill that need and help you successfully complete your task.
 I love to teach people about technology, and look forward to learning from you as well!

 We will be building materials that are durable, weatherproof, replicable, and also effective for repeated learning sessions.
 Velcro, duct tape, cardboard, Thermoform, Swell Touch, and 3-D prints are just a few tools of our trade.
 As “Head Maker” for USB I am looking forward to all the wonderful creations we can make for our students to use in the school setting, as well as take home to keep.
 Low to Mid tech approaches are a way of providing due diligence of FAPE to our most complex V.I. learners.
-So exciting to be a part of this team!
-What an incredible privilege.
+It’s so exciting to be a part of this team, what an incredible privilege!

 Order/Consultation From: HERE